New Mississippi governor supports amendment on limiting clemency

-Governor Phil Bryant, who served as Barbour's lieutenant governor and who took office on Tuesday, would support a state constitutional amendment to tweak the governor's clemency powers, his spokesman said on Thursday.
+Governor Phil Bryant, who served as Barbour's lieutenant governor and who took office on Tuesday, would support a state constitutional amendment to tweak the governor's clemency powers, spokesman Mick Bullock said in a statement.

 "The governor believes a constitutional amendment is the right way to address such an important issue," Bullock said, without elaborating further.